-Each EU country is responsible for its own education and training systems, but the EU supports them to set joint goals and share good practice.
+EU countries are responsible for their own education and training systems, but the EU helps them set joint goals and share good practices.

-The EU Youth Strategy promotes equal opportunities for young people in education and on the job market and encourages them to participate actively in society.
+The EU Youth Strategy promotes equal opportunities in education and employment for young people and encourages them to play an active part in society.

-Europass is a set of documents that help people present their skills and qualifications in a standard Europe-wide format.
-This makes it easier for employers to understand qualifications from other countries, and for workers to apply for jobs abroad.
+Europass is a set of documents to help applicants present their skills and qualifications in a standard Europe-wide format.
+This enables employers to understand foreign qualifications and helps workers apply for jobs abroad.

 The European Qualifications Framework makes it easier to compare different national qualifications by linking examinations and education levels to a common reference framework.
-The framework aims to help Europeans move abroad to study and work.
+It is designed to help Europeans study and work abroad.

-The core mission of the EIT is to bring together Europe's best higher education institutions, research centres and businesses to focus on major social challenges.
+The EIT's remit is to enable Europe's top higher education institutions, research centres and businesses to cooperate on major social challenges.

-The Marie Skłodowska-Curie scheme supports the career development and training of researchers in all scientific disciplines, especially by helping them study and work in different countries and sectors.
+The Marie Skłodowska-Curie scheme supports career development and training for researchers in all scientific disciplines, especially by helping them study and work in different countries and sectors.